ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ## Pull Requests
 * Should follow the template
 * Shall remove the sample text from the template
-* Shall not have merge commits
+* Shall not have merge commits, they should have to be taken out by rebasing.

 ### Before Merging
-* Must have released associated
+* The milestone must be set correctly
 * Must have the correct labels
 * Should be assigned to the reviewers